kmgowda/SBK/README.md

 you have to run the prometheus monitoring system (server [default port number is 9090] cum client) which pulls/fetches the benchmark data from the local/remote http server.
 If you want to include additional SBK nodes/instances to fetch the performance data or from port number other than 9718, you need to extend or update [targets.json](https://github.com/kmgowda/SBK/blob/master/grafana/prometheus/targets.json)
 In case, if you are fetching metrics/benchmark data from remote http server ,  or from the context other than **metrics** then you need to change the [default prometheus server configuration](https://github.com/kmgowda/SBK/blob/master/grafana/prometheus/prometheus.yml) too.
-Run the grafana server (cum client) to fetch the benchmark data from  prometheus.
+Run the grafana server (cum a client) to fetch the benchmark data from  prometheus.
 For example, if you are running local grafana server then by default it  fetches the data from prometheus server at the local port 9090.
-You can access the local grafana server at localhost:3000 in your browser using **admin/admin** as default user name / password. you can import the grafana dashboards to fetch the SBK benchmark data of the existing supported storage drivers from [grafana dashboards](https://github.com/kmgowda/SBK/tree/master/grafana/dashboards).
+You can access the local grafana server at localhost:3000 in your browser using **admin/admin** as default username / password. you can import the grafana dashboards to fetch the SBK benchmark data of the existing supported storage drivers from [grafana dashboards](https://github.com/kmgowda/SBK/tree/master/grafana/dashboards).

 The sample output of Standalone Pulsar benchmark data with grafana is below